Discover the world through travel & beyond!

 Miniature golf at Pebble Brook in downtown Traverse City, Michigan (Photo courtesy of Traverse City Convention & Visitors Bureau)

-Traverse City for families
+Traverse City for Families

-Traverse City has earned its title as a great vacation spot.
-Not only does it provide unequaled access to glorious Lake Michigan, but also it’s infused with a Northern Michigan friendliness that can charm the most hardened urban dweller.
+Traverse City has earned its title as a great family vacation spot.
+Not only does it provide unequaled access to glorious Lake Michigan, but it’s also infused with a Northern Michigan friendliness that can charm the most hardened urban dweller.
 Its quality has been confirmed through notable accolades: Fodor’s included it in their 10 Best Small Towns in America list, while National Geographic named it one of the Top 10 Summer Trips in 2012.
-It’s certainly a great introduction to Michigan’s dynamic beauty, and a Midwest treasure with enduring appeal.
+It’s certainly a great introduction to Michigan’s dynamic beauty and a Midwest treasure with enduring appeal.

 Do you have a favorite Midwestern family vacation destination?
 Let us know in the comments below!

-Comments
+10 Comments

 1. I used to date a guy who lived in Traverse City and he loved all the lakes.
 Also, he spoke highly of the vibrant music scene..great camps and festivals!

-He was right, Amber.
+1. He was right, Amber.
 Additionally, Interlochen Center for the Arts is only a half hour south of Traverse City, and–in addition to being a renowned center of musical education–hosts a lot of good outdoor shows in the summer.
 I saw James Taylor there several years ago; it’s a fairly large venue, but still feels intimate.
 Acoustics are good, too.

 2. Looks like there is more than meats the eye there huh?
 I’ve got a friend from Michigan and she is always saying how I should go with her to visit.
 Seems like it might be time to nail down a trip after all.